-If you activate Divi's Mega Menu, you can insert images to get a very nice effect.
-This is what I suggest you do and I explain it all in this tutorial: how to insert images in the Divi Mega Menu.
+If you activate the Mega Divi Menu, you can there insert images to get a very nice effect.
+That's what I suggest you do, and I'll explain all this in this tutorial: how to insert images in the Divi Mega Menu.

 No need to know how to code...

-The header of a site is a key design element.
-Divi offers different types of headers which you can customise to your needs.
+The header of a site is an essential design element.
+Divi offers different types of headers you can customize according to your needs.

 What is a Mega Menu?

-A mega menu is a drop-down menu that consists of many items and is displayed horizontally below the main menu.
+One mega menu is a drop-down menu that consists of many elements and who displays horizontally under the main menu.

-It aims to help the user find what he is looking for more easily and saves him a lot of time.
+It aims to help the Internet user find what he is looking for and saves him a lot of time.

-As a rule, mega menus are widely used in e-commerce to improve conversion.
-This is what this definition of the Mega Menu.
+Generally, mega menus are widely used in e-commerce to improve conversion.
+That's what this definition of the Mega Menu.

 Step 1 - Creating your main menu

-First, to create a mega menu with images, you will need to create pages and a main menu...
+First of all, create a mega menu with images, you will need to create pages as well as a main menu...

 Here are the steps:

-First of all, you will create the different pages that will constitute the tree structure of your site.
+First of all, you will create the different pages that will form the tree of your site.

-I advise you to think carefully about the structure of your website, it is very important for the experience of your users but also for the natural referencing of your site.
+I advise you to think carefully about the structure of this one, it is very important for the experience of your users but also for on Natural SEO on your site.

 2 - Structure of your main menu